 44. The Ugly Sweater

 Get in on the ugly holiday sweater trend by turning it into holiday classroom door decor.
-The more bling, the better!
+Go crazy since the more bling, the better!

 45. Home Alone

 Ahhhhh!
 We’re loving this ode to Home Alone, since it is one of everyone’s favorite holiday movies.

 46. Penguin Heads